AliCloudEngine/ace-java-demo-get-app-info/README.md

 ACE App Info
 ===========================

-Demo code to get App Info is in class `com.acedemo.hello.ace.ShowAppInfo`.
+Demo code to get App Info is in class `ace.demo.hello.ace.ShowAppInfo`.

 This Demo has been deployed on ace, aceess url is [app-info.aliapp.com/appinfo][1].